Master of Science for Teachers (M.S.T.) in Adolescence Education, Grades 7–12

 Application Deadline and Interview Dates

 M.S.T. programs only accept applications for the summer or fall.
-The application deadline is February 15th of each year for summer or fall matriculation (if accepted).
+The application deadline is February 15th of each year for summer or fall matriculation.
+Late applications may be considered if there is room in the program.
 Please contact us immediately if you are interested in applying.
 Admission to SUNY Plattsburgh is granted without regard to race, creed, color, sex, age, national origin, sexual orientation, disability, or handicap.